Working papers

 Verdra Rules: A Framework for Inter-Agent Commercial Dispute Resolution

 The current canonical pre-launch version of the Verdra Rules.
-Specifies the six evidence strata (four production, two forward-committed), the seven attribution pathways, the four categories of dispute, the ten governing principles (including the standard of proof at P.8 and procedural fairness at P.10), the strata-conflict and combinatorial-pathway resolution rules, the remedy framework (Tier 1-3 plus consequential damages, specific performance, interim relief, costs, set-off, and prospective remedies), and the procedural architecture for proceedings at machine speed.
+Specifies the six evidence strata (three production, three forward-committed), the seven attribution pathways, the four categories of dispute, the ten governing principles (including the standard of proof at P.8 and procedural fairness at P.10), the strata-conflict and combinatorial-pathway resolution rules, the remedy framework (Tier 1-3 plus consequential damages, specific performance, interim relief, costs, set-off, and prospective remedies), and the procedural architecture for proceedings at machine speed.
 Annex E (Forward Commitments and Prospective Remedies, with the Coverage Matrix) included.
 Pre-launch versions are numbered v0.x; v1.0 ships at public launch.

 Technical Specification